KaizoVorna/CartoonViolence/README.md

 <br>
 Mon.19.5.2025
 <br>
-Sami: Started testing shutter and wallswitch scripts and tried connecting them.
+Sami: Started testing shutter and wallswitch scripts and tried connecting them to each other
 <br>